Fire services in the United Kingdom: Select committee

-The Communities and Local Government Committee is appointed by the House of Commons to examine the expenditure, administration, and policy of the Department for Communities and Local Government and its associated bodies.

 The committee's report, and the subsequent government response in September 2006, are important as they outlined progress on the FiReControl, efforts to address diversity and the planned closure of HMFSI in 2007 among many issues.

 Both documents are interesting as they refer back to Professor Bain's report and the many recommendations it made and continue to put forward the notion that there is an ongoing need to modernise FRSs.
 For example, where FRSs were historically inspected by HMFSI, much of this work is now carried out by the National Audit Office.

 On 8 February 2010, the House of Commons Communities and Local Government Select Committee heard evidence on the Fire Control project.

 Called to give evidence were Councillors Brian Coleman and James Pearson from the Local Government Association.
 Also giving evidence Matt Wrack from the Fire Brigades Union and John Bonney Chief Fire Officers Association.
 The second session heard evidence from Shahid Malik MP Fire Minister, Sir Ken Knight Chief Fire and Rescue Adviser, Shona Dunn Director for Fire and Resilience Department for Communities and Local Government, Robin Southwell CEO and Roger Diggle Project Director EADS.
-The committee was chaired by Dr Phyllis Starkey MP and attracted significant media attention.
+The committee was chaired by Phyllis Starkey MP and attracted significant media attention.